 A Penetration injury – a TBI that results from impact from a bullet, knife or other sharp object that pushes hair, skin and bone fragments into the brain is an examples of an open head injury.
 Another example is when a blow to the head is so severe that it fractures a persons skull.

-This type of injury occurs when the brain is deprived of air.
+Depriving the brain of air will cause this type of injury.
 While many ABIs are not the result of negligence, such as birth complications, epilepsy or seizures, some ABIs may be sports related.
 For example, defective SCUBA equipment can deprive the brain of oxygen.
 Instances such as these may involve negligence that caused the injury.

 When a person is involved in an accident, it is often difficult to tell whether they have suffered a brain injury.
 There are no immediate, visible signs when you sustain a brain injury, especially if there are no wounds on the head.
 Nevertheless, there are certain signs to look out for that can signify that someone might be suffering from a brain injury.
 These signs include the following: